radareorg/radare2-book/disassembling/intro.md

 > e asm.arch=??
 ```

 This was many years before capstone appeared.
-So r2 was using udis86 and olly disassemblers, many gnu (from binutils) etc,
+So r2 was using udis86 and olly disassemblers, many gnu (from binutils).

 Nowadays, the disassembler support is one of the basic features of radare.
 It now has many options, endianness, including target architecture flavor and disassembler variants, among other things.